mpjashby/lesscrime.info/charts.md

 # Crime and Justice Charts of the Week

-This list shows the charts already published (in order with publishd titles) and future plans (in approximate order with subject names).
+This list shows the charts already published (in order with published titles) and future plans (in approximate order with subject names).

 ## Published